QUICK ANSWER

 You want local workforce or first-time buyers Learn financing, inspections, appraisals, affordability, commute, and buyer education Local buyers need a different strategy than investor clients

-You want St. Cloud or Poinciana clients Learn Osceola growth patterns, commute tradeoffs, new construction, and community comparison Kissimmee, St. Cloud, and Poinciana are not one market
+You want St. Cloud, Poinciana, or new-construction clients Learn Osceola growth patterns, commute, CDD vocabulary, and community comparison Kissimmee, St. Cloud, Celebration, and Poinciana are not one market

 You are choosing a broker Ask whether new agents work investors, local buyers, relocation, vacation communities, or open houses first High-lead-volume offices still need strong supervision